Grigori Rasputin (Hellboy): Hellboy: Conqueror Worm and Darkness Calls

 Rasputin appeared lastly in his ghostly form as a counsel to Inger von Klempt.
 He persuaded her that she was to be the first of a final race of men, but she was executed by Lobster Johnson and the end of the world was averted with the destruction of the Conqueror Worm.
 Afterward, Rasputin attempts to command Hecate into doing his bidding, and they begin bickering about the Apocalypse and Hellboy.
 Hecate then destroys Rasputin's ghostly form, with his remnants retreating to the roots of the Yggdrasil, where Baba Yaga gathered what remained of his soul and placed it in an acorn.
-Despite no longer having a presence in world events, Rasputin's prophecy for Abe comes to light in the BPRD side story Plague of Frogs through a doomsday cult led by an acolyte of the Orgdu Jahad named Humbert who became a host for a regenerated Sadu-Hem and fulfilled Abe's near death experience.
+Despite no longer having a presence in world events, Rasputin's prophecy for Abe comes to light in the BPRD side story Plague of Frogs through a doomsday cult led by an acolyte of the Ogdru Jahad named Humbert who became a host for a regenerated Sadu-Hem and fulfilled Abe's near death experience.

 Later, as Hellboy is trying to fight his way out of the Baba Yaga's world, the witch puts as much of her power as she can into her slave Koschei the Deathless to kill Hellboy.
 As she runs out of her own power, she states she has one more try, and wants to use the spirit of Rasputin (still in the acorn), to power Koschei.
 But her servant, Koku, throws the acorn away out of fear with the acorn holding Rasputin's soul falling through a crack in Yggdrasil that leads to Hell.

-BPRD
+B.P.R.D.

 In Plague of Frogs Abe Sapien was stabbed by Humbert, a cult leader who was responsible for creating an army of frog monsters which would ultimately lead to the awakening of the Ogdru Hem.
 It is theorized that Rasputin was somehow influencing Humbert, taking revenge for his death.

 Later, in The Devil You Know, Rasputin was resurrected as the newest avatar of the Ogdru Jahad.
 After reanimating every Ogdru Hem on the planet, he snapped Abe's spine, swatted Liz aside like a fly, and tore off Hellboy's right hand.
 Before he could use it, however, Hellboy snapped his neck, before collapsing and dying of blood loss.
 The Ogdru Hem later eradicated most of humanity before Hellboys severed hand was used to stop them.
 Humanity fled underground, while the surface was repopulated by Icthyo Sapiens which emerged from Abe's corpse.